hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-3. Checking your status makes things even more confusing:
+3. Checking your status might make things even more confusing:

 ```
 $ git status
 On branch gh-pages
 Your branch is up to date with 'origin/gh-pages'.     <== Ahah!
-This is only true for ORIGIN!
+This is only true for "origin"!

 nothing to commit, working tree clean                 <== But it sure looks like everything is fine!

 ```

-4. When you check your GitHub online repo it reports something like:
+4. When you open your browser and check your GitHub online repo it reports something like:

 	`"This is 2 commits behind swcarpentry:gh-pages"`         <==  This is true!!!!!

-5. To understand all this you must be on the same branch locally AND upstream.
-Then use `git diff`.
+5. To decipher where the problem is change branches locally and compare to upstream (not origin) using `git diff`.

-For Example:
+For Example: (NOTE this is only an example)

 ```
 $ git checkout My-branch
 Switched to branch 'My-branch'
 $ git diff upstream/My-branch
-                                          <== nothing returned = no differences
+                                   <== nothing is returned = no differences!
+								   So now you change to gh-pages branch
 $ git checkout gh-pages
 Switched to branch 'gh-pages'

 $ git diff upstream/gh-pages
 diff --git a/aio.md b/aio.md		<== now you see differences!
 index 6d93852..a91fb0f 100644
 --- a/aio.md
 +++ b/aio.md